Andy Ogletree: Professional career

 Ogletree turned professional shortly after the 2020 Masters in November.
 In his first event as a professional, he finished tied for 46th place at the Mayakoba Golf Classic.
 Ogletree missed the cut in his first three events in 2021 and then had hip surgery.

 In June 2022, Ogletree played in the first event of the LIV Golf Invitational Series.
 Despite his conditional status on the Korn Ferry Tour not gaining him entry to play in any PGA Tour sanctioned tournament that week, he was not granted a release to play in the LIV Golf event by the tour and subsequently suspended from all PGA Tour sanctioned events until January 2023.
 He didn't play any further part in the LIV Golf series during 2022, but through playing in the first event he was granted exemptions into the Asian Tour's International Series events.
-In November 2022, he won his first tournament as a professional at the International Series Egypt, giving him a two year exemption on the Asian Tour.
+In November 2022, he won his first tournament as a professional at the International Series Egypt, giving him a two-year exemption on the Asian Tour.

+During the 2023 Asian Tour season, Ogletree won International Series events in Qatar and England.
+He also had top-10 finishes in International Series events in Oman, Scotland, Singapore, and China.
+These performances led to Ogletree winning the International Series Order of Merit for 2023, earning him a playing spot in the 2024 LIV Golf League.